JereKuusela/valheim-expand_world_size/README.md

 Note: The same settings exist in Expand World Data mod.
 Only change these settings in one of the mods.

+## Ashlands water color

+Ashlands has a different water color than other biomes.
+Normally this is hardcoded which doesn't work when expanding the world size.

+Setting "Fix water color" is enabled by default.
+This makes the color automatically update based on the current biome.
+This setting should be disabled if some other mod like Expand World Data is also changing the water color.

+Setting "Remove Ashlands water" removes the red water completely.
+However the red Ashlands water still causes the water have a red tint on it.
+This setting should be more compatible with other mods and have a slightly better performance.

 ## Seeds

 The layout of the world is [pre-determined](https://www.reddit.com/r/valheim/comments/qere7a/the_world_map/), and each world is just a snapshot of it.